Chart Color Schemes

 Mawson displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Mawson, as per the latest Census evaluation, 54.2% of dwellings were houses, with the remaining 45.8% being semi-detached, apartments, or other types.
-This contrasts with the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
-Home ownership in Mawson stood at 32.9%, with mortgaged properties at 30.7% and rented dwellings at 36.4%.
-The median monthly mortgage repayment was $2,167, higher than the Australian Capital Territory average of $2,080.
-Weekly rent in Mawson was recorded at $400, compared to the ACT's $450.
-Nationally, Mawson's median monthly mortgage repayments exceeded the Australian average of $1,863, while weekly rents were higher than the national figure of $375.
+Dwelling structure in Mawson, as per the latest Census, comprised 54.2% houses and 45.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Mawson was at 32.9%, with the rest either mortgaged (30.7%) or rented (36.4%).
+The median monthly mortgage repayment was $2,167, higher than Australian Capital Territory's average of $2,080.
+Median weekly rent in Mawson was $400, compared to Australian Capital Territory's $450.
+Nationally, Mawson's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing